CalebHatch/space_defense/README.md

 Space Defense is a game in which you shoot drones coming towards you to defend the galaxy!
 Use the A and D keys to rotate left and right respectively.
 Use the spacebar to shoot.

-Game files are in the src folder.
+Game files are in the src/main/java.

 [Software Demo Video](http://youtube.link.goes.here)